elastic/elasticsearch-php/README.md

 ## Getting started 🐣

 Using this client assumes that you have an [Elasticsearch](https://www.elastic.co/elasticsearch/) server installed and running.

-You can install the client in your project by using composer:
+You can install the client in your PHP project using [composer](https://getcomposer.org/):

 ```bash
 composer require elasticsearch/elasticsearch
 ```

-After the installation you can use the client as follows:
+After the installation you can connect to Elasticsearch using the `ClientBuilder` class.
+For instance, if your Elasticsearch is running on `localhost:9200` you can use the following code:

 ```php